Doctor of Business Administration

 Gilham received a bachelor’s degree in interdisciplinary studies concentrating on

 business and computational science from Liberty University.
-He serves as president
+He earned the certified

 By Night Studios

 Matthew Grace is a partner at By Night Studios, a developer and publisher of role-playing games, including one of the most recognizable products in the industry, The World of Darkness, Mind’s Eye Theatre, a live-action, role-playing game, now more than 27 years-old.
 He also serves as the director of marketing research and innovation, identifying insights that shape future strategies.
 He also is an analyst at Gordon Food Service, the 22nd largest privately held company in the United States.